lewishowles/components/src/components/data/searchable-list/searchable-list.md

 The list of items to search, or display if no search is being performed.
 This should be an array of objects.
 Any non-object entries will be ignored.

+### `placeholder`

+- type: `string`
+- default: `null`

+Any placeholder to provide to the search input.
+This can be used to indicate the kinds of data the user can search for.

 ### `exclude`

 - type: `array`